-Galashiels has not recovered from the significant 33% decrease in footfall, as a result of the pandemic restrictions in 2020.
-There was no change to the footfall figures in 2021 and a further decrease of 5% in footfall in 2022.
-Figure 2 shows the notable decrease in average weekly footfall for Galashiels, from a steady decrease in previous years.
+Galashiels has not recovered from the significant 33% decrease in footfall, caused by the pandemic restrictions in 2020.
+There was no change to the footfall figures in 2021 and a further decrease of 5% and 7% in footfall in 2022 and 2023 respectively, see figure 2.

 Although, the town has the second highest footfall overall, which correlates with having a larger population, Galashiels town centre footfall is less than half its 2007 count.
-The town's retail vacancy rate has increased by 2% since summer 2021 and Galashiels still records the highest volume of floor space.
+However, the town's retail vacancy rate has seen a decrease of 1% in summer 2023 and Galashiels still records the highest volume of floor space.

-The council recognises there are challenges in Galashiels and, The Town Centre Core Activity Area Pilot Study, which was in place for from July 2018 for a year, allows more flexible range of uses within the 'core activity area'.
-The study has been extended until the next Local Development Plan is adopted.
-The Council's retail survey shows that there is notable vacancy and long-term vacancies along Channel Street and the Douglas Bridge area.
+The council recognises there are challenges in Galashiels and the Town Centre Core Activity Area Pilot Study, which was initially in place from July 2018 for a year, examined ways to revitalise and reinvigorate the town centre.
+The study will now remain in place until the new retail policy is adopted as part of the next Local Development Plan (LDP).
+The Council's retail survey shows that there are notable vacancy and long-term vacancies along Channel Street and the Douglas Bridge area.

 Galashiels will also benefit from initial investment coming from the Borderlands Inclusive Growth Deal Place Programme project.